sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 Operating systems are built around processes for reliability.
 Each (user mode) process is protected has it's own memory and should not crash the entire system.
 This works.

-So, why the need for Node.js and 'reactive' style programming.
+So, why the need for Node.js and 'reactive' style programming?
 Node.js works just like Windows 3.1.
 There is an event loop, each time you run, it runs to completion, meaning that the code that is running cannot be interrupted.
 So you have the same rules as we used back in Windows 3.1.